Welcome to the Lima Plaza Pollinator Garden!

 The Habitat

 Two native bee houses are located on the north end of the east bed.
+Those are restocked in the fall with new tubes for the season’s inhabitants.
 Three trees – a ‘Tannenbaum’ mugo pine, Pinus mugo, a ‘Fat Albert’ blue spruce, Picea pungens and a chokecherry, Prunus virginiana were added to provide wildlife habitat.
 Both birds and bees can drink and clean in a shallow bowl with rock perches filled with water.
 In your garden, consider adding a variety of diverse food sources for the animals you want to attract – flowers for nectar provides carbohydrates and pollen provides protein.
 Adding shelter in the form of nesting boxes or bushy trees and shrubs and water in the form of a bird bath, stream, or pond makes your garden an attractive destination for pollinators.

 Maintenance

 During each growing season, April through October, Master Gardener volunteers visit the garden twice a month to provide supplemental water as needed and to perform weeding chores.
+Winter watering is done once a month, when needed.
 In order to protect the pollinators, no herbicides or pesticides are used in the garden.
 The plants are deadheaded as appropriate during the season to promote repeat bloom but are left to go to seed and self-sow.

-Classes are held outdoors at the garden.
+Watch for announcements of upcoming classes at the Garden.
+Native Plant Masters also offer classes of related interest.
 Registration information can be found on https://FoothillstoPlainsNPM.eventbrite.com.
-These classes include Beauty and the Bees, which explores designing a garden to attract native bees, and Build Your Own Pollinator Garden, which provides tips on how to add a pollinator garden to your home landscape.
 The garden is also a site for the Native Bee Watch program.
 To learn more about this program, click here: NativeBeeWatch.org

 To Learn More